 This is a personal media site.

-I believe in and support pedestrian media.
-Here is my personal contribution.
+I support pedestrian media, and here is my personal contribution.

-My experience is vast and deep in a number of areas and includes teaching a wide variety of college courses over three decades.
-I strongly urge students’ to analyze, test, and question the media they consume.
-Seeing is not believing.
+My experience is vast and deep in some areas.
+I strongly urge everyone to analyze, test, and question the media they consume.
+Seeing is never believing.

-Thanks to the Internet, we all greatly benefit by gaining access to media content produced by individuals from all across the globe.
-I am certainly grateful for this learning and teaching venue and continue to marvel at it.
+Thanks to the Internet, we all greatly benefit by gaining access to content produced by individuals from all across the globe.
+No longer do information gatekeepers hold the full reigns of power when it comes to the delivery of information (aka – “news and entertainment”).
+I am certainly grateful for the internet as a great learning and teaching venue and continue to marvel at it.

-I feel compelled to step to the plate and share some insights, and perhaps these contributions will capture a reader’s interest now and again.
+I now step to the plate to share some of my insights.
+Perhaps my contributions will capture a reader’s interest now and again.

 This media site serves altruistic and selfish goals.
 It is the same motivation behind anything one crafts with their hands and mind.

-In the classroom it is always my practice to encourage people to boldly present their opinion, rationally, respectfully, with great passion, and humor too.
-Good debate is good learning.
-So leave me a note.
+In the classroom it is my practice to encourage people to boldly present their opinion, rationally, respectfully, with great passion, and humor too.
+Good debate equals good learning.

-The 20th century top down structure of mass media is under replacement by a lateral model; it is a massive shift.
-Information no longer moves exclusively from the top down.
+The 20th century top down structure of mass media is under replacement by a lateral model; this is a massive shift.
+Information no longer moves exclusively from the top down (the few to the many).

-Information now moves from one point to many, up, down, sideways, and person-to-person-to-many.
-The web allows great lateral movement of information.
-It is an empowering tool for individual insight and opinion sharing with the masses.
+Information now moves from one point to many, up, down, sideways, and person-to-person-to-person-etc. The web allows great lateral movement of information.
+It is an empowering tool for individual insight, opinion, and primary research.
+For minimal cost, an individual can launch their own media site and share content with a global audience.
+Reflect on this for just a moment.

 A tremendous epoch in human history is upon us.

-We must continue to demand full access!
+We must continue to demand full access to information!
 The more the merrier in the marketplace of ideas.
-Each of us manages our own human intelligence network.
-We each gather our own HUMINT (human intelligence), edit, analyze, summarize, and share it.
+We must manage our own human intelligence network and gather our own HUMINT (human intelligence), edit, analyze, summarize, and share it.

-Here’s a toast to pedestrian media, unfettered information competition, freedom of choice, freedom of expression, and open access to the most accurate information sources available.
+Here’s a toast to pedestrian media, unfettered information competition, freedom of choice, freedom of expression, and open global access to enable finding the most accurate information sources available.

 Power to the masses and not the masters.
 Cheers!